microsoft/nanotune/README.rst

 Defining quantum dots in semiconductor-based heterostructures is an essential step in initializing solid-state qubits.
-With growing device complexity and increasing number of functional devices required for measurements, a manual approach to finding suitable gate voltages to confine electrons electrostatically is impractical.
+With growing device complexity and an increasing number of functional devices required for measurements, a manual approach to finding suitable gate voltages to confine electrons electrostatically is impractical.

-Nanotune automates typical manual measurements and replaces the exerimenter's decision about next tuning steps by supervised machine learning.
+Nanotune automates typical manual measurements and replaces the exerimenter's decision about the next tuning steps by supervised machine learning.
-It has enabled the implementation of a two-stage device characterization and dot-tuning process, which first determines whether devices are functional and then attempts to tune the functional devices to the single or double quantum-dot regime.
-Measurement quality assessement and charge state detection on charge stability diagrams is done using four binary classifiers trained with experimental data, reflecting real device behavior.
+It has enabled the implementation of two-stage device characterization and dot-tuning process, which first determines whether devices are functional and then attempts to tune the functional devices to the single or double quantum-dot regime.
+Measurement quality assessment and charge state detection on charge stability diagrams are done using four binary classifiers trained with experimental data, reflecting real device behavior.

 While autonomous tuning has been demonstrated on spin qubit devices in GaAs, published